 This procedure starts from operating system setup installing Raspberry PI OS Lite.

 Align your Raspberry PI to the latest updates.
 From terminal:

 sudo apt update sudo apt upgrade

 RPI.GPIO should be already installed (otherwise, you can get it installed with the command “sudo apt install python3-rpi.gpio”).

 Python script becomes really simple with GPIO.
 You can download it in your Raspberry PI from terminal:

 import sys import RPi.GPIO as GPIO import time

-Signal PIN (pin where positive cable is connected) is defined in a variable for better management.
+Signal PIN (pin where the positive cable is connected) is defined in a variable for better management.
 Be aware to use GPIO BCM naming.
-In my cabling it is number 14.
+In my cabling, it is number 14.
 It is also set to be an output pin:

 signalPIN = 14 GPIO.setmode(GPIO.BCM) GPIO.setup(signalPIN,GPIO.OUT)